 Method 4 (The car dies after a jump start)

 Suppose your jump-started car stops running after disconnecting the jumper cables.
 It indicates that your alternator is faulty.

 Method 5 (Start your engine and rev at 2000 RPM)

 Start your engine and rev at 2000 RPM.
 In this process, when you check with the help of the ampere or voltage gauge, it will fluctuate slightly.
-Because it will draw power on your battery.
+Because it will draw power from your battery.
 In this case, The alternator isn’t charging the battery.
 It means the alternator is not functioning correctly.
-It needs to replace or repaired.
+It needs to replace or repair.